Hamsealser/Data-Science/README.md

 ### Model Training

-For each skill flag (and analogously for sentiment/rank):
+For each skill flag (and analogously for sentiment/click probability):

 1. **Split** 80/20 train/test (stratified on a dummy target)
 2. **Fit**